Contour Cutting with Laser Point 2 and SC series

 - Click next within the software and follow the prompts.
 You will use the keyboard on your computer to move the laser so it is located in the center of each registration mark.
 The machine should start by going to registration mark 2, then 3, then 4, then 1.
 You will line up the laser with each one and then click “CUT”.

 - The machine should then do a perfect outline of the circle we printed.
 If it does not, go through the machine calibration steps again.
-If the laser turns off immediately when starting this process, contact email@example.com.
+If the laser turns off immediately when starting this process, contact JoeM@uscutter.com in our TSD department, as that issue is caused by a bad cutter profile which will need to be corrected and one imported into the spooler.

 - After following the manual calibration as described above, open the flexisign software.
 Using the shapes tool on the side, create a circle that is around 5” by 5”.
 Select the circle using the selection tool then click on effects at the top of the program and then “contour cut”.
 This will open up the contour cut tool.
 On the third field from the top of the tool, make sure the values are “0.00in”.
 This will make the contour of the circle exactly up against it.